-Value can be very subjective, some may baulk at the £9.99 price for one disk at a time, others may say it’s too cheap.
-To help decide if the pricing is good enough I have compared the cost of the 1 disc at a time tariff against buying the latest title on 4k blu ray each week and also against renting 1 title a week, using ‘Parasite’ again as the benchmark and Findanyfilm.com for the pricing.
+Value can be very subjective, some may baulk at the £9.99 price for one disk at a time, others may say it is too cheap.
+To help decide if the pricing is good enough, I have compared the cost of the 1 disc at a time tariff against buying the latest title on 4k Blu-ray each week and against renting 1 title a week, using ‘Parasite’ again as the benchmark and Findanyfilm.com for the pricing.

 1st comparison Pay per view rental:

 The rental option will cost around £3.49 from most major services and that does not include 4k ot he premium VOD titles.

 So based on that a new rental a week would cost £181.48, vs 119.88 for discs.

 2nd comparison, buy a 4k disc every week: